 |Class Period:||August 1, 2007 through May 31, 2010|

-These instruments do not have uniform securities identifiers and are traded over the counter.
-These factors complicate the process for filing claims in this settlement and any related future settlements that are established.
-Battea will utilize its extensive experience gained through years of developing the software and infrastructure used in the trading of foreign exchange, derivative and non-derivative financial instruments, together with its proprietary search methods, to analyze all transaction data and identify eligible transactions and perfect claim filings on behalf of our clients.
+Most, if not all of these instruments do not have uniform securities identifiers and many traded over the counter.
+These factors complicate the process for filing claims against this settlement fund and any related future settlement funds that are established.
+Battea will utilize its extensive experience gained through years of developing the software and infrastructure used in the trading of derivative financial instruments, together with its proprietary search methods, to analyze all transaction data and identify eligible transactions and perfect claim filings on behalf of our clients.
 As we do in all cases, Battea will work with class counsel and the claims administrator to justify all claims and defend any deficiencies.

-Additional settlements are expected with some or all of these Non-Settling Defendants in the future, which will increase the settlement fund available to claimants.
-Recently, a settlement agreement was reached with Citigroup contributing an additional $130 million to the preliminarily approved settlement fund.
+Note: Additional settlements are expected with some or all of these Non-Settling Defendants in the future, which will increase the settlement fund available to claimants.
 We will provide you with additional information on the claims filing process for this settlement as it becomes available.